Technology

 Safety campaigners described the move as one of the biggest leaps forward in 50 years and said it could save 25,000 lives by 2037.

-The package of measures needs to be ratified by the European parliament, which is likely by September.
+The package of measures needs to be ratified by the European parliament, which is likely to be by September.
 Although Britain may no longer be part of the EU when the rules come into effect, the UK cars regulator, the Vehicle Certification Agency, has said it will mirror safety standards for vehicles in the UK.

-The speed limiter device, called intelligent speed assistance, or ISA, uses GPS data and sign recognition cameras to detect speed limits where the car is traveling, and then will sound a warning and automatically slow down the vehicle if it is exceeding the limit.
+The speed limiter device, called intelligent speed assistance, or ISA, uses GPS data and sign recognition cameras to detect speed limits where the car is traveling, and then it will sound a warning and automatically slow down the vehicle if it is exceeding the limit.

-However, drivers will be able to override the device simply by pushing hard on the accelerator, reassuring some motoring groups that have argued that in certain situations such as when trying to swiftly overtake a vehicle in front speeding up could be safer.
+However, drivers will be able to override the device simply by pushing hard on the accelerator, reassuring some motoring groups that have argued that, in certain situations, such as when trying to swiftly overtake a vehicle in front, speeding up could be safer.

 The AA’s president, Edmund King, has said the case is not clear that ISAs will improve safety, although he welcomed plans to make automated emergency braking mandatory.